The views expressed by the host on this show, now documented to be almost always right, 99.1% of the time.

 Can the Republicans do this by 2010, by 2012?

-Can they do whatever?
+Can they do it ever?

-Well, that's that's how they all do it.
+But that's how they all do it.

-Who has been the loudest, most consistent voice in criticizing Obama policies?
+I think you'll agree with me when I say who has been the loudest, most consistent voice in criticizing Obama policies.

-They have to be me, and all of the conservative media thrown together.
+They have to be me and all of the conservative media thrown together.

 It's working.